 Undergraduates study one of six languages offered by the department—Arabic, Hausa, Swahili, Wolof, Yoruba, and Zulu—and combine their language study with popular courses in the humanities, literature, and ethnic studies.
 The department's undergraduate courses cover a wide range of topics, including introductory African literature and storytelling, contemporary cinema and music, and social issues.
 Students also have the opportunity to study less commonly taught African languages through the self-study methodology program, which enables independent learning of a language through supportive, peer-to-peer and instructor-led coursework.

 Majors are encouraged to study abroad in Africa during their undergraduate careers.
 Study abroad programs sponsored by UW–Madison include semesters or full years in Morocco, Senegal, South Africa, Ghana, and other African nations.
 Other programs are available through different institutions.
-See International Academic Programs.
+See International Academic Programs and visit the Majors Advising Page.

 Bill Bach, Department Administrator